The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 Go home.

-Yeah, because inside every cop is a feral pig that is one comment away from putting your head through a wall.
+wish you would have called him babe no babe's cute and shouldn't be shot wait that's a boar not a pig yeah because inside every cop is a feral pig that is one comment away from putting your head through a wall.

-What's that, Officer Oinksalot?
+What's that, Officer Oink Salat?

-Well, you shouldn't trust what this pig has to say, but I would hope everyone at home Googles that.
+Well, you shouldn't trust what this pig has to say, but I would hope everyone at home googles that.

 And here's something else about the police.